Variable#

 semicont

-and semiint
+, and semiint

 .
 In the following subsections we will present details and

-feature in a model, it has to be a mixed integer model or one of the related model types,
+is part of a model, it has to be a mixed integer model or one of the related model types,

 like MINLP

-or MIQCP
+or RMINLP

 .
 See section

-Classification of Models [GAMS documentation]
+Classification of Models

 Binary Variables#